pallie1/intro_to_rails/intro_to_rails_am.md

 #  &#x2600; BUILD A NEW RAILS API APP

-We are going to build an app called

-### `intro_app_api`
+Ok so let's build the app that we will use for the remainder of the lecture which will be called: `intro_app_api`

-The command to build our rails json api with postgres is the following:
+The command to build our rails json `api` with `postgres` is:

 ```
 rails new intro_app_api --api -d postgresql --skip-git